Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-cnf4.rst

 ===========

-Proprietary format used by Intel RealSense Depth cameras containing depth confidence information in range 0-15 with 0 indicating that the sensor was unable to resolve any signal and 15 indicating maximum level of confidence for the specific sensor (actual error margins might change from sensor to sensor).
+Proprietary format used by Intel RealSense Depth cameras containing depth confidence information in range 0-15 with 0 indicating that the woke sensor was unable to resolve any signal and 15 indicating maximum level of confidence for the specific sensor (actual error margins might change from sensor to sensor).